 How are uterine fibroids detected?

-Most fibroids don’t cause any symptoms, so they often go undetected.
-If you do have symptoms, you may experience:
+Many women have fibroids.
+Most fibroids do not cause symptoms, so they often go undetected.
+Women who do experience symptoms may notice:

 - Longer than normal menstrual cycles (more than a week).